nanoporetech/megalodon/docs/common_arguments.rst

   - Variants must be matched to the ``--reference`` provided.
 - ``--variant-calibration-filename``

-  - File containing emperical calibration for sequence variant scores.
+  - File containing empirical calibration for sequence variant scores.
   - As created by the ``megalodon_extras calibrate variants`` command.
   - Default: Load default calibration file for guppy config.